-Anglo-American law enables property owners to split up rights among multiple entities by breaking their ownership apart into future interests that may evolve over time.
-The conveyances that owners use to transfer and subdivide property rights follow rigid syntactic conventions and are governed by an intricate body of interlocking doctrines that determine their legal effect.
-These doctrines have been codified, but only in informal and potentially ambiguous ways.
+Anglo-American property law allows for ownership to be divided among multiple owners over time.
+The law of these future interests and the conveyances that create them is notoriously complicated.
+Conveyances follow rigid syntactic conventions and are governed by an intricate body of interlocking doctrines that determine their legal effect.
+These doctrines have been codified, but only in informal and ambiguous ways.